 Sindee Kerker's role as a professor is to instill passion for the love of learning and to provide students with the skills necessary to become successful in any career.
-Her philosophy is to stimulate discussion and to engage in debate through a respectful exchange of ideas so that together we can achieve intellectual growth.
-She also believes in teaching out of the box, and sometimes that means teaching outside of the classroom.
-Students get to see the criminal justice system in action by participating in ride-alongs with police officers and going on field trips to jails, prisons and court.
+Her philosophy is to stimulate discussion and to engage in debate through a respectful exchange of ideas so that her students can achieve intellectual growth.
+She also believes in teaching out of the box, which means exposing students to lessons outside of the classroom.
+Students observe the criminal justice system in action by participating in ride-alongs with police officers and going on field trips to jails, prisons and court.
 Kerker sees her role as a teacher and advisor as being someone who can point the students in the right direction.
-She is able to help them come up with solutions to allow them to cope with peer pressure.
-As much as she wants her students to read all the assignments and complete all of the homework, she realizes that college is not just about academics.
-It is about finding one's self.
-It is about new experiences and new opportunities.
-It is about living and independence and making choices.
 She wants her students to be successful in any career path they choose and she does her best to help them balance college life with a career path.

 - Constitutional law